una/una.github.io/_posts/blog/2015-08-15-internet-hack.md

 header-bg: ../images/posts/web-hack/opte-project.png
 ---

-The Internet we know today is built on hacks.
+The Internet we know today is built on hacks, and that's a great thing.
 All of the newest trends that have come out have been based on workarounds of the past.
-HTTP2, Flexbox, and CSS Filter options are all examples of things that have solved inevitable hacks.
-Let's start by taking a look at the past.
+HTTP2, Flexbox, and CSS Filter options are all examples of things that have solved inevitable hacks out of frustration.
+Let's start by taking a look at where it all began.

 ## HTML